-Debated for 4 years at Moore High School, and going into my second year of college debate at the University of Oklahoma.
+Debated for 4 years at Moore High School, and going into my third year of college debate at the University of Oklahoma.

 Do whatever.
 It's come to this point where my paradigm is too many words and has no bearing on how I evaluate rounds.
 I'll give you a detailed 'roadmap' if you prefer.